epam/hub-toolbox/gcp-cloud-shell/README.md

 * [Hub CTL extensions (source)](https://github.com/epam/hub-extensions)
 * [Hub State mgmt tool (source)](https://github.com/epam/hub-state)

-The [Dockerfile](Dockerfile) downloads the given version of the SuperHub CLI binary, as well as checks out from Git the given references of the extensions and the mgmt tool, and builds them into the image.
+The [Dockerfile](Dockerfile) downloads the given version of the Hub CTL binary, as well as checks out from Git the given references of the extensions and the mgmt tool, and builds them into the image.

 To build an image run: